The Best Online LPN-to-RN programs of 2025

 How We Rank Schools

-We used a data-driven methodology to rank the best online LPN-to-RN programs, making it easier for you to find a program that works for you.
-Our methodology is based on metrics that we believe matter most to students, including academic quality, affordability, reputation, and program offerings.
+We use a data-driven methodology to rank the best online LPN-to-RN programs, making it easier to find a program that works for you.
+Our methodology uses metrics that we believe matter most to students, including academic quality, affordability, reputation, and program offerings.
+This list is from 2025.

-Using Our Rankings: What To Look For in an LPN-to-RN Program
+Using Our Rankings: What To Look For in an Online LPN-to-RN program

 Admission Requirements

-Admission criteria vary, but most schools require a high school degree or equivalent, a minimum GPA, and a valid practical nursing license.
-Admission requirements ensure you have the academic background to succeed in a fast-paced and rigorous program.
+Most programs require a minimum GPA and a valid practical nursing license.
+Admission requirements ensure you have the academic background to succeed in a fast-paced, rigorous program.

 Program Curriculum